 "Tutela has taken shape out of our life journey"

-“During our first visit to Mozambique in 2004, we had no idea of the journey we were embarking on or where it would lead to.
+“During our gap year to Mozambique in 2005, we had no idea of the journey we were embarking on or where it would lead to.

-For us, the Tutela project was born as a result of this journey - ten years on from this first visit.
-It is an expression of what we have discovered along the way and is shaped by many of our experiences over this time."
+For us, the Tutela vision was born whilst on this journey - almost ten years on from this first visit.
+It is an expression of what we have discovered along the way and is shaped by both our research and our experiences of this time."

-“We got married in 2002 in Bath, England; rented a cozy flat in a middleclass suburb and held down some fairly average post-grad jobs.
-To add some spice to our lives, we signed up with the local Social Services department to offer respite to foster-parents for children in care.
+“Having graduated from university in Bath, we immediately got married in 2002, rented a cozy flat in a middleclass suburb and held down some fairly average post-grad jobs.
+To add some spice to our lives, we signed up with the local Social Services department to offer respite to foster-carers for children in care.
 Holidays and day trips with these children were a big part of our calendar year.

 We first heard about Mozambique while listening to a dynamic and infectious talk by an American lady, Heidi Baker, at a weekend church gathering in Kent.
 She told stories of her work in this fragile African nation, reaching out to some of the most marginalised people, those who made their living by scavenging from Maputo city's refuse site.
 She also shared about her work with street children.
 We were inspired by her willingness to engage with such difficult situations in a context of extreme poverty.
 Having already travelled to similar scenarios of poverty ourselves, Heidi's talk re-ignited a desire in both of us travel again, and specifically to visit her work in Mozambique.

-During Easter 2004 we made a two week visit.
-It was a memorable trip and if nothing else, the visit drew us out of a sheltered life and opened our eyes to some of the challenges that the world is facing.
-After the trip, we decided that a gap-year would be a welcome adventure for both of us - an opportunity to explore new things as a couple and do something more rewarding with our skills.
-Combining travel to a new country alongside working with neglected children was the ideal duo.
-Hence, we returned to Mozambique in the summer of 2005 to support Heidi Baker's work with the street children.
+We decided that a gap year would be a welcome adventure for both of us, something that would draw us out of a sheltered, cozy life and open our eyes to some of the challenges that the world is facing.
+It would also be an opportunity to explore new things as a couple and do something more rewarding with our skills.
+Combining travel to a new country alongside working with neglected children was the ideal duo and hence, we ventured to Mozambique in the summer of 2005 to support Heidi Baker's work with the street children.“

 Our daughters were as much involved with the dormitory work as we were